 Travelling around in Europe and trying to find a parking place?
 We are able to help you.

-Many European cities charge visiting car drivers with high rates for street parking or public car parking.
+Many European cities charge visiting car drivers with high rates for parking.
 However, there are still alternatives with acceptable rates.
 We have available to you a list of car parks per city and information on the cheap P+R parkings on the outskirts of the city with public transport to the city center.

 On street parking is often unclear.
 Sometimes parking signs are confusing to visiting car drivers.
 Curb colours could mean free parking or no parking.
 If parking meters are not there, do not assume that parking is free.
-When you are not sure or if you’re unclear on the rules, ask on site what the actual parking situation is.
+When you are not sure or if you’re unclear on the rules, ask on site for the actual parking situation.

 Many cities do not offer on-street parking facilities since their inner city is often a pedestrian area and the on-way streets are often used by residents with parking permit only.
 A lot of cities do offer parking capacity at the cheap (or free) park-and-rides on the outskirts of town with public transport to the centre.